Magazine

 8. Update the procedures regularly and make sure they are useful.

-9. Use a simple, common and easy-to-use read format on the documents.
+9. Use a simple, standard, and easy-to-use read format on the documents.

-10. Start an organizational culture that emphasizes on following procedures by involving the employees who have to follow the procedures in the development of the company and policies procedures that guide their daily activities.
+10. Start an organizational culture that emphasizes following procedures by involving the employees who have to follow the procedures in the company's development and policies and procedures that guide their daily activities.

 Subscribe to Paperfree Magazine